microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 -  Proactive messaging is optional but highly recommended
    -  Enabling proactive messaging will prevent client timeouts which may occur while the bot is generating the response

-Example of channels that support livestreaming:
+Known channels which supports livestreaming:

--  Direct Line (via Web Socket)
+-  Direct Line (Web Socket)
 -  Teams

-Example of channels that do not support livestreaming:
+Known channels which does not support livestreaming:

--  Direct Line (via REST) does not support typing activity
+-  Direct Line (REST), does not support typing activity
--  Direct Line ASE does not return activity ID
+-  Direct Line ASE, does not return activity ID
--  Direct Line Speech does not return activity ID
+-  Direct Line Speech, does not return activity ID
--  Email does not support typing activity
+-  Email, does not support typing activity
--  SMS does not support typing activity
+-  SMS, does not support typing activity

 Livestreaming is resilient against: